fly-lang/fly/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

 the "then" block is empty, it also starts out by inserting at the beginning of the block. :)

-Once the insertion point is set, we recursively codegen the "then" expression from the AST.
+Once the insertion point is set, we recursively GenStmt the "then" expression from the AST.
 To finish off the "then" block, we create an unconditional branch to the merge block.
 One interesting (and very important) aspect of the LLVM IR is that it `requires all basic blocks